-Astronaut John Young and his Secret Corned Beef Sandwich
+Astronaut John Young and His Secret Corned Beef Sandwich

 Gemini 3, the First Crewed Gemini MIssion

-In 1957, the Soviet satellite Sputnik 1 was launched successfully, becoming the first artificial Earth satellite and establishing the Soviet Union as the space race leaders.
+In 1957, the Soviet satellite Sputnik 1 was launched successfully, becoming the first artificial Earth satellite and establishing the Soviet Union as the space race leader.
 NASA quickly committed to an ambitious schedule, launching Project Mercury in 1958.
 Mercury was the first human spaceflight program, and the Gemini program followed.

 Crumbs and Zero Gravity